 The entire source file is wrapped into one unit.
 Any

-psql meta-commands included in the wrapped file will not be recognized when the file is executed; executing an obfuscated file that contains a psql meta-command will cause a syntax error.
+psql meta-commands included in the wrapped file aren't recognized when the file is executed; executing an obfuscated file that contains a psql meta-command causes a syntax error.

 edbwrap does not validate SQL source code -if the plaintext form contains a syntax error,

-edbwrap will not complain.
-Instead, the server will report an error and abort the entire file when you try to execute the obfuscated form.
+edbwrap doesn't complain.
+Instead, the server reports an error and abort the entire file when you try to execute the obfuscated form.

 EDB*Wrap is a command line utility; it accepts a single input source file, obfuscates the contents and returns a single output file.
 When you invoke the

 edbwrap utility, you must provide the name of the file that contains the source code to obfuscate.
 You may also specify the name of the file where

 edbwrap writes the obfuscated form of the code.